ezratl/PiScan/README.md

     protobuf-compiler, libprotoc-dev
     libssh-dev

+Installation can automatically be done with:

+	sh ./install_prereqs.sh

 ### Initializing
 In a terminal, download the source with the command:

 	git clone https://github.com/ezratl/PiScan
 Then configure the environment:

+	sh ./configure_make
+Or

-	sh ./bootstrap.sh
+	sh ./configure_ninja
+Depending on your preferred build system

-There are three options available for audio output: PulseAudio, ALSA, and JACK.
+There are three options available for audio output: PulseAudio, ALSA, JACK, and OSS.
+By default ALSA is the selected library.
 Your preference can be set by running one of the following commands from the `build` directory:

 	cmake ../src -DUSE_AUDIO_PULSE=ON
 	cmake ../src -DUSE_AUDIO_ALSA=ON
 	cmake ../src -DUSE_AUDIO_JACK=ON
-By default PulseAudio is selected, however ALSA seems to use less CPU on the RPi
+Do note that PulseAudio uses significantly more CPU than ALSA when streaming PiScan audio.

-Additionally, some versions of liquid have a different API, resulting in build errors in the "Modem" files of the `cubic` module.
+Additionally, some versions of liquid, particularly `libliquid-dev` versions `1.3.2` and greater, have a different API, resulting in build errors in the "Modem" files of the `cubic` module.
 If that happens, try running this from `build`:

-	cmake ../src -DLIQUID_API_OLD=ON
+	cmake ../src -DLIQUID_API_OLD=OFF
 ### Building
 Once the environment is properly configured, `cd` into `build` and build the LiveMedia library: